pbmoses/go-tools/kube/README.md

 # DO NOT PUT GENERATED SECRETS IN GIT!!!
-External Secrets Operator + Vault or similar setup.
+# Utilize the external Secrets Operator + Vault or similar.
 DO NOT STORE SECRETS IN GIT

 ## Requirements